 Note: This api is experimental due to the unstable api of tox.venv.VirtualEnv.

-Note: This hook uses firstresult=True (see pluggy) - hooks implementing this will be run until one returns non-None.
+Note: This hook uses firstresult=True (see pluggy first result only) - hooks implementing this will be run until one returns non-None.

 class tox.config.Parser